 Next, take a nail that is about the same size as the end of the twisted floral wire and drive it into the square piece of wood about half an inch down but don't make a hole all the way through the wood.

 I had a piece of painted wood leftover from another project so I cut it to size.
-This is why my Christmas tree base is painted a blue-green color.
+This is why my Christmas tree base is painted a blue-green color to add a little color to these white bottle brush trees.
+I think this makes a cute little tree trunk like look for our white trees.

 The chalk paint color is a Dixie Belle paint called vintage duck egg.